STONE SOUP SHAKESPEARE

 Macbeth Masterclass

-Learn about Macbeth, the history, the tragedy and the curse.
-Learn about what it is to devise a play, to rehearse and to create a story-telling experience.
-Then we'll all put on the play together.
-We will work with your students to give them parts in our production and then perform with them the entire play.
-When they are not performing they will be watching their friends.
-An event that can be for a class or a grade, but performed for the entire school.
+Learn about Macbeth: the history, the tragedy, and the curse.
+Learn about what it is to devise a play, to rehearse, and to create a story-telling experience.
+Then we'll all put on the play together!
+We will work with your students to give them parts in our production and then perform the entire play with them.
+When they are not performing, they will be watching their friends.
+This event can be for a class or a grade, but performed for the entire school.

 Mask